EndPointCorp/end-point-blog/2020/05/21/messaging-app-spring-kafka-pt-three.html.md

 #### Database

-We are going to keep the persistence model as simple as possible to focus on the overall functionality.
-Let’s first create our PostgreSQL database and schema to form our persistent model.
+We are going to keep the persistence model as simple as possible so we can focus on the overall functionality.
+Let’s first create our PostgreSQL database and schema.
 Here is the list of tables that we’re going to create:

-**users** will hold the users who are registered to use this messaging service.
+- **users**: will hold the users who are registered to use this messaging service.

-**access_token** will hold the unique authentication tokens per session.
-We’re not going to implement an authentication and authorization server specifically in this series but rather will generate a simple token and store simply in this table.
+- **access_token**: will hold the unique authentication tokens per session.
+We’re not going to implement an authentication and authorization server specifically in this series but rather will generate a simple token and store it in this table.

-**contacts** will hold relationships of existing users.
+- **contacts**: will hold relationships of existing users.

-**messages** will hold messages sent to users.
+- **messages**: will hold messages sent to users.

 Let’s create our tables: